-This Brochure, dated October 19, 2023, serves as an update to our Brochure dated September 28, 2023.
+This Brochure, dated January 18, 2024, serves as an update to our Brochure dated October 19, 2023.
 Pursuant to SEC Rules, we will ensure that you receive a summary of any material changes to this and subsequent Brochures within 120 days of the close of our business' fiscal year.
 We may further provide other ongoing disclosure information about material changes as necessary.

-This update fixed several typographical errors in our September 28, 2023 Brochure.
+This update includes a change to our Chief Compliance Officer and the retirement of one of our Investment Committee members.
+The October 19, 2023 version fixed several typographical errors in our September 28, 2023 Brochure.
 The September 28, 2023 Brochure was an update from our October 27, 2022 Brochure and updated our assets under management and further described our Advisory Business in Item 4 and when specific advisory programs are recommended to clients.

-At any time, a copy of our Brochure may be requested by contacting Casey Dougherty, Chief Compliance Officer, at (757) 431-1414.
+At any time, a copy of our Brochure may be requested by contacting Glenn Schwalje, Chief Compliance Officer, at (757) 431-1414.
 Our Brochure is also available free of charge on our website www.gofsg.com.